Best car insurance in Washington for 2022

 What are the best car insurance companies in Washington?

-What is the cheapest car insurance in Washington?
+What is the cheapest car insurance company in Washington?

 What are the factors that influence car insurance premiums?